 At any given time, a player can only deliver the ball whilst standing on a rubber mat.
 This mat is placed on the centre line of the respective rink, where its front end is no less than 2m from the rear ditch, or less than 25m from the front ditch (according to the direction of play).
 When delivering the ball, one of the player’s feet must be in contact with, or over the mat as it leaves the hand.
 Players take turns to deliver their bowls, after which the total number of deliveries is counted.
 Scores are given for each ball closer to the jack than any of the opponent’s bowls.

 The jack’s position is not fixed; it can be moved by bowls made during play.
 Even if the jack is pushed into the ditch, that would be its new position and players must continue to bowl their balls as close as possible to the jack.
 Players’ bowls, however, must remain within the boundary.
 Bowls that roll into the ditch or finish outside the boundaries are declared as “dead” and are removed.

-Lawn Bowling in Singapore is overlooked by The Lawn Bowling Association (Singapore).
-The association views disability, whether physical or mental, is just a limitation rather than a concept which defines an individual.
+The development of Lawn Bowling in Singapore is overseen by Lawn Bowls Association for the Disabled (Singapore).
+The association views disability, whether physical or mental, as just a limitation rather than a concept which defines an individual.
 Hence, their mission is to rid of the stigma that disabled persons are incapable of participating in sports.